TrebuhD/Clarity/README.md

 Features photo search, endless scrolling, sorting, bookmarks and search history.

-Utilizes the [500px API](https://github.com/500px/api-documentation) without using Retrofit (those were the rules for the final project).
+Utilizes the [500px API](https://github.com/500px/api-documentation) without using Retrofit (those were the rules for the project).

 It's not entirely finished, hence not published on Google Play.

-I have no current plans to develop this app.

 Feel free to fork the project or submit pull requests!